roguehistory/DIGH-HIST3812/content/en/week/eight/instructions.md

 ### Read

-Finish with William, Ryan, and Paula's selections on the [cyoa page](https://padlet.com/shawngraham1/jnpyi1hmkjbtzbp0).
+Finish with William, Ryan, Miria, and Paula's selections on the [cyoa page](https://padlet.com/shawngraham1/jnpyi1hmkjbtzbp0).

 ### Do